scholnicks/floydipsum/README.md

 # lyricsipsum

-lyricsipsum randomly selects a downloaded song lyrics as a replacement for standard boring lorem ipsum text.
+lyricsipsum randomly selects a downloaded song's lyrics as a replacement for standard boring lorem ipsum text.

 ```
 Usage: